shadabahmed/shadabahmed.github.io/_posts/2022-06-28-smarter-tv-mount.md

 * Detect if the TV is too close to the wall and prevent any further moving up to prevent damage to the mount or the TV
 * Detect motor stalls or obstructions by measuring motor current and stop the motors in such fault conditions
 * Move the mount to the rest position(top-most) automatically, when the TV is turned OFF
-* Similarly, move the mount to the viewing position(bottom most) automatically, when the TV is turned ON
+* Similarly, move the mount to the viewing position(bottom-most) automatically, when the TV is turned ON

 ### Components